ZaGrayWolf/root-s3-auth/Notes.md

 ## What this does

 This extends `RCurlConnection` to attach AWS Signature Version 4 (SigV4) authentication headers to HTTP requests sent via libcurl.
-Without this, any request to a non-public S3 bucket gets a 403 rejection because the server cannot verify the caller's identity.
+Without this, any request to a non-public S3 bucket gets a 403 rejection because the server has no way to verify who is making the request.

 The two entry points that needed modification are `SendHeadReq()` and `SendRangesReq()`.
 Both now call `ApplyS3Auth()` before `Perform()` if credentials have been set, and clean up the resulting `curl_slist` immediately after the transfer completes.